reubenkavalov/Diamond-Appraiser/README.md

 # Contact

-If you have anything to contribute to the project by all means please contact me for some discussion.
-As a disclaimer this is my first project ever so it will of course be not as strong as other oens I complete.
+If you have any thoughts, questions, or additions to the project, please feel free to reach out to us.

-I'd like to thank you for your time in going over the questions and their results.
-Have a great day.
+We'd like to thank you for checking out our project!